AxlAlm/BobsGames_RelationalDatabase/README.md

 This repo contains an example of how a relational database database with the propose of **insights and analytics** can look for a game developer.

-# So what does BobsGames do and what data do they get?
+# So what does BobsGames do?

-Lets outline a bit what BobGames do, how they sell their games and what information they have/can get.
+Lets define what BobGames do and how their business works!

-Please note that all this might not accurately reflect the complexity of a real game developer :D This is all made to simple.
+(Please note that all this might not accurately reflect the complexity of a real game developer :D This is all made to be simple.)

 - BobsGames only business is to make and sell games
 - BobsGames do not have their own shop but sell all their games via 3rd parties such as Steam, PlayStation Store and GameStop and so on.
 We will refer to these as **vendors**.